So many tastes and textures to enjoy: crunchy, creamy-thick, sweet, lemony-tart, apple-topped, wonderful!

 Pour the cheese mixture onto the partially baked crust and then arrange the apples over the mixture.
 Work in a circular pattern, starting from the edge, creating rows until you reach the centre.
 Pack the apples in as well as you can.
 It may seem like a lot of apples are being used, but as you know, apples shrink when they bake.
 When you reach the centre, top it with some apple slices arranged in a decorative pattern.

 For the topping:2 tablespoons sugar

 1 tablespoon cinnamon

 Mix the sugar and cinnamon.
 Cut the butter into small chunks.
 Sprinkle the sugar mixture over the apples and dot with the butter.
-Bake at 350º F for about 1 hour.
+Bake at 350º F/180º C for about one hour.